 Advertisements which advertise services as a gas installer/engineer, require the Advertiser and/or individual or business/sole trader/firm being Advertised to be registered on the Gas Safe Register run by Capita Gas Registration and Ancillary Services (which replaces the CORGI registration scheme and has been in force legally since 1st April 2009).
 The Gas Safe Register also extends into Northern Ireland (from 1 April 2010).

 The Advertiser authorises MTMO to publish and use the Gas Safe Register logo in their promotion on MTMO websites as part of their MTMO Advertising Plan.
-The Advertiser will supply for their Advert, as part their MTMO web page listing to show competence a copy of the Gas Safe Register logo and supply evidence that they hold such an accreditation of competence.
+The Advertiser will in all cases be required to supply evidence of their certification and accreditation of competence for their Advert, to enable their MTMO web page listing to display the Gas Safe Register logo as such evidence for their potential customers.

 MTMO reserve the right to refuse an Advert, advertisement, directory listing or any other promotional or marketing information relating to gas installation or engineer, without proof of competency and trade certification.